 RING AROUND DURMITOR

 It is a 93 km long ride, driven in one long and exhausting day, or of two relaxed days.
 4,255 m of climbs and descents mostly recommend this other option, with sleeping in Rikavac or Širokar.
-You will be able to see the first waves of Tara, rocks, and grasslands, of Kuči Mountains, green reflections of Rikavačko Lake, and stone peace of Cijevna canyon.
+You will be able to see the first waves of Tara, the rocks, and grasslands, of Kuči Mountains, the green reflections of Rikavačko Lake, and the stone peace of Cijevna Canyon.